-An awesome array of mountains, glaciers, granite spires, thundering waterfalls, waved-washed coastline, and the largest lake in the state can be found only 100 miles southwest of Anchorage.
+An awesome array of mountains, glaciers, granite spires, thundering waterfalls, a waved-washed coastline, and the largest lake in the state can be found only 100 miles southwest of Anchorage.

 Lake Clark was known as Qizhjeh Vena in Dena’ina, which means “a place where people gathered.”
 For thousands of years, the Athabascan Dena’ina people have lived in the Lake Clark region.
 Culture is supported by the land, water, and resources that it possesses.
 There are numerous historic and archaeological sites within the park, including the famed cabin built by outdoorsman Richard Proenneke in the early 1970s.